yungyuc/nsdhw_24au/project/LienShark/Readme.rst

 I will also survey the current methods of SVD decomposition and spectral decomposition, compare and improve them. second,I hope I still have time to add Gersgorin Theorem's method to compare and see if I can sacrifice some accuracy for faster speed.

-This project aims to solve the problem of calculating eigenvalues ​​and dimensionality reduction of large matrices.
+So,the project has two tasks want to reach,first is speed up the PCA and SVD decomposition, the second aims to solve the problem of calculating eigenvalues ​​and dimensionality reduction of large matrices.
 This problem is very common in machine learning, numerical linear algebra and scientific computing.
 Especially in natural language processing (NLP), genetic data analysis and big data processing, as the size of data grows, the limitations of existing tools